 During the1990s, many Chinese professionals came to live in Brevard County and many Chinese students continue to come to study at FIT.
 God worked His miracle, when these newcomers heard the “Good News”, they were immediately drawn to God’s love.
 Every year several were saved and baptized.

 The Chinese Christians in Melbourne realized the importance of evangelism; they prayed for a long time to seek God’s direction.
 In March of 2000, they joined the Christian & Missionary Alliance Church and formed the Melbourne Chinese Christian and Missionary Alliance Church (MCCMAC).
 In January of 2006, God sent His servants, Rev. and Mrs. Dong, to shepherd His church.
-At the present, there are 46 church members.
-There are about 50 people attending each Sunday worship service.
 After his retirement at the end of 2012, Rev. Dong continues to serve the Lord with brothers and sisters in MCCMAC.
 In 2015 MCCMAC called Rev. Joshua Luo to become our new pastor.
 In 2017 Rev. Luo resigned.

 Praise the Lord!
 Give thanks and glory to the Lord!
 Amen.